bscheue/zsh-start/README.md

 Further, make sure that `zshmarks` is loaded before `start` (source it first, or put it before `start` in your list of plugins).
 To use the integration, type `j` in front of the name of the mark you'd like to jump to.
-For example, in the above image, typing `jd` will jump to `/Users/brian/config/dotfiles/`.
+For example, in the above image, typing `jp` will jump to `/Users/brian/Documents/project`.

 # Notes
 * The start menu isn't shown when the current directory upon startup isn't `$HOME`, as it's